neicnordic/ahm18.neic.nordforsk.org/_crossteams/ho_details2/details.md

 <h4>Practical information</h4>

 - Length of the session: 15:45-17:00
-- Requirements: bring your laptop.
+- Requirements: bring your mobile phone or tablet.